Colorado Small Claims Court: An Overview

 How long does the defendant have to answer the small claims court complaint?

-In Colorado, the defendant may file a written answer on or before trial date.
+In Colorado, the defendant must file a written answer on or before trial date.
 Note that it must be signed.

 Are attorneys allowed in small claims court in Colorado?